 Chipotle adobo sauce can be used for dips, fish rillettes, spreads, hummus, etc.

-In terms of association, this smoked Mexican chilli pepper goes well with coriander, cardamom, yuzu or combava.
+In terms of association, this smoked Mexican chili pepper goes well with coriander, cardamom, yuzu, or combava.